DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/DOCUSIGN/OTHER/Security-configuration.md

 ---

 # Security configuration
-For DocuSign there are no Data Entities involved as it allows documents to be sent for signature via DocuSign and no security roles worth mentioning on GitHub.
-However to help your knowledge  In terms of security for eSignature for DocuSign there are no special security privileges' or roles in F&O to use DocuSign however users require access to
-Organization administration > Setup

-Menu item to set DocuSign up and they require access to the DocuSign Application which is managed directly with DocuSign via a subscription.
-From there it just depends on what module they access for the form to be sent for eSignature.
+DocuSign for Dynamics 365 leverages existing Finance and operation security roles and allows documents to be sent for e Signature via the DocuSign platform.
+Users, require access to the specified module in Finance and Operations sending the document via Print management to DocuSign.
+Any DocuSign log in or security access related to the platform is not part of this article.